brackets-beautify/brackets-beautify/README.md

 }
 ```

-You can add languages or change their assigned beautifiers by adding their ids to the `bb.beautify.languages` setting:
+You can add languages or change their assigned beautifiers by adding their language ids to the `bb.beautify.languages` setting:
 ```json
 {
     "bb.beautify.languages": {